Pre-Departure

 In addition to your passport (with visa, if required) it is essential to have your acceptance letter from Mary Immaculate College, evidence of funding available and fees paid, and evidence of private health insurance available for inspection by the immigration official.

-Registering with the GNIB
+Registering with the Immigration Service Delivery Registration Office

 - Valid passport (with entry visa if required)

-- Letter of acceptance from Mary Immaculate College
+- Letter of acceptance from Mary Immaculate College (provided by the International Office)

 - Evidence of private medical insurance